damsmcfly/php-i18n-class/README.md

 ```
 require 'src/i18n.class.php';
 ```
-2 - Define your language (and other optional variables)
+2 - Define your language (and some other optional variables for the example)
 ```
 $lang       = 'en';
 $nbUsers    = 666;